 This is the mechanism by which the law is used by gov't but applied piecemeal with key omissions, and the Tax Code has always provided places to which a judge could run if somebody argued for constraining IRS authority.
 However, over and above all other attempts, this approach and these conclusions remains utterly without peers, and this level of evasion and oppression is purely the result of having shut off all avenues of escape the man has used in the past.
 Once you know which provisions to argue, and you persist on multiple circuits, your precise challenges and their statutory foundation now force the court to abandon its role, "to say what the law is."
 (Marbury).

 We're used to watching the courts use the Tax Code to explain a liability.
 Here, just asking 1) does 1.1-1 deviate from statute when saying US citizens owe the tax, and 2) I've been deprived of the provisions of the statute that explains how to tax the entire workforce, evokes severe retaliation and no indulgence (proof to the contrary) whatsoever of the provisions relied upon.
-You'd think that in the 25+ years the gov't has had this analysis thrust into civil and criminal proceedings and investigations it would have found the time to write a brief of these provisions and add the arguments to the IRS' frivolous arguments list.
+You'd think that in the 25+ years the gov't has had this analysis thrust into civil and criminal proceedings and investigations it would have found the time to write a brief of these provisions and to add the arguments to the IRS' frivolous arguments list.
 Am I right?
-No mention of governing provisions or discussion as to how the arguments are mistaken.
+No mention of governing provisions or discussion as to how the arguments are mistaken; zip.
 Judges give the IRS all of its authority and judges make you pay without regard for the law; Happy 4th of July.